 Outside the EU, traditionally the highest quality and largest quantity of counterfeit euros are produced in Colombia and Peru.
-Recent successful operations in Colombia and Peru 15 - as well as the recent arrest of counterfeiters from Colombia setting up an illegal printing operation in the the Canary Islands, Spain 16 - point to the continued necessity of strong cooperation between EU Member States, the European Institutions and both Colombian and Peruvian national authorities respectively.
+Successful operations in Colombia and Peru - as well as the recent arrest of counterfeiters from Colombia setting up an illegal printing operation in the the Canary Islands, Spain - point to the necessity of maintaining strong cooperation between EU Member States, the European Institutions and both Colombian and Peruvian national authorities respectively.
 In fact, these successful cases would not have been possible without the strong cooperation of the involved authorities and the links that had previously been established between them (a link supported by previous Pericles-actions).
 This cooperation is essential in the combat against potential threats to the euro in the South American region.